JRHB314/JRHB314.github.io/LabGuide100.md

 ![](/images/lab100/100-1-34.png)<br>

-Note that many components have an Events tab that allows you to create an event and action chain all in one click, but
-because we want different parts of the tab bar to take us to different pages, we have to set them up manually.<br>
-The Events tab is very useful for things such as buttons, where you can quickly create an action for when the button is clicked.<br>
+<i>Note that the `Events` tab is very useful for things such as buttons where you can quickly create an action for when the button is clicked.
+However, in this case, because we want different parts of our tab bar to take us to different pages, we have to set them up manually.</i><br>

-Finally, add the onclick listeners for the second page, and you should be good to go!
+Finally, add the `onclick listeners` for the second page, and you should be good to go!
 You now have a functional website.<br>

-Click on the play button in the top right to test your website, seeing that you can navigate between the two pages.<br>
+Click on the play button in the top right to test your website, seeing that you can now navigate between the two pages.<br>

 ![](/images/lab100/100-1-7.png)